cs396-web-dev/spring2021/pages/_assignments/lab02.md

 We will use the database stored in this cluster in upcoming labs and homework assignments.
 Meanwhile, if you are curious about how to interact with MongoDB, take a look at their documentation on <a href="https://docs.mongodb.com/manual/crud/" target="_blank">CRUD operations​</a> (CRUD = "Create, Read, Update, & Delete").

 {:#step2}
-## V. Connect your server to MongoDB
+### B. Connect your Node.js web server to MongoDB

-We will now be configuring our server from Homework 1 to connect to MongoDB.
+We will now be configuring your HW2 files to connect to MongoDB.
 To configure your web server, please complete the following steps:

+#### 1. Download the HW2 files
+Download hw02-cs396.zip, unzip it, and move the resulting hw02-cs396 folder somewhere sensible (i.e. keep your files organized).
+Important: you will eventually be converting this folder to its own, new git repo.
+Given this, take care not to save this folder inside a folder that is already a git repo.

+<a class="nu-button" href="/spring2021/course-files/assignments/hw02-cs396.zip">hw02-cs396.zip<i class="fas fa-download" aria-hidden="true"></i></a>

+When you're done, open the `hw02-cs396` in VS Code and take a look at the files.
+Please also navigate to the `hw02-cs396` on the command line and install the dependencies by typing: `npm install`

-### 1. Find your MongoDB connection string
+#### 2. Find your MongoDB connection string
 Go to MongoDB Atlas and find your connection string.
 To do this:
 1. Click on the "Clusters" link (left-hand navigation)
 2. Click on the project you just made (“CS396”)